Author: Dr David Rundle, Centre for Medieval and Early Modern Studies, University of Kent

 There is a further implication: this Bible emanates from the circles of the fashionably educated in Paris and it is certainly too beautiful and thus too expensive a volume to have been made for or bought by an impecunious student.
 That insight might, indeed, help explain how this Parisian product came to live in Canterbury.
 Other marginalia in the volume show it arrived in England by the early fourteenth century at the latest.
 The most plausible explanation for its move from one European locale to another is that it was made for one of Stephen Langton’s intellectual successors, a scholar visiting Paris from England with the means and position to purchase an elegant Bible to be carried on his person (we must assume a man).
 What better memento of one’s time in the acknowledged centre of education and book-production than this, a book to cherish but also to show to colleagues in Canterbury?

 This brief discussion by no mean exhausts the possibilities for research this manuscript allows.
-Some of those avenues will be pursued further at a workshop at the University of Kent, organised by Drs David Rundle and Emily Guerry, taking place on the afternoon of 4th March 2019, ahead of the Cathedral’s Annual Archives lecture, by Dr Alixe Bovey that evening.
+Some of those avenues were pursued further at a workshop at the University of Kent, organised by Drs David Rundle and Emily Guerry on the afternoon of 4th March 2019, ahead of the Cathedral’s Annual Archives lecture, by Dr Alixe Bovey that evening.
 For anyone who missed the workshop, MEMS students Jessica Schwindenhammer and Cassandra Harrington share their reflections on the afternoon’s sessions in articles published on the MEMS blog.

 Images ©2019 Canterbury Cathedral